 - Hairy cell leukemia

-If you or a loved one have been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may be entitled to compensation for your injuries.
-Our lawyers are accepting new Roundup lawsuits throughout the country.
+If you or a loved one have been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new Roundup lawsuits across the country, and you may be entitled to financial compensation.